 Even if disparity is less significant than in other research organisations, there are currently more men than women researchers at INRAE, particularly in disciplines such as mathematics and biology of population and ecosystems.
 The institute has already implemented multiple measures to reverse this trend: raising awareness on unconscious gender stereotypes and biases among managers and juries, developing partnerships with other research and education institutions and associations to promote equality between men and women throughout the network, spotting and supporting talent, etc. These actions, carried out by INRA for many years, have been strengthened by INRAE in the process of obtaining the Diversity and Equality certification.

 This certification, awarded at the beginning of 2020, recognizes INRAE’s commitment to defend professional equality between men and women, but also, its pledge to reinforce all the measures already implemented and to expand them in the years to come.
-Martine Dubois, project manager for this certification at INRAE’s human resources department, states that this is a long-term project, and that the institute will move forward, one step at the time.
+Martine Dubois, project leader for this certification at INRAE’s human resources directorate, states that this is a long-term project, and that the institute will move forward, one step at the time.

 According to Catherine Beaumont, it is crucial to boost young women’s confidence, showing them that both men and women can achieve a balance between personal and professional life, and that research work can be very fulfilling.
 Celebrating women scientists can help young women stop censuring themselves.